cinnData/MLearning/Examples/[MLE-05] Example - The spam filter.md

 In [10]: y_pred1 = clf1.predict(X)
 ```

-We obtain the confusion matrix as in other examples, with the function `confusion_matrix()`, from the scikit-learn subpackage `sklearn.metrics`.
+In this example, we obtain the confusion matrices with the function `confusion_matrix()`, from the scikit-learn subpackage `sklearn.metrics`.

 ```
 In [11]: from sklearn.metrics import confusion_matrix